BrayanZ/pernixbot/COMMANDS.md

 what should I do about _ | what do you think about _ | how do you handle _ | I need some advice -> Returns some free advice

+## A/C reminder

+Open a direct chat with the bot and type `ac`, he'll know what to do

 ## 9gag

 9gag me -> Return some random 9gag meme